CancerDataAggregator/CDA-HelpDesk/docs/release_notes/cdapython.md

 ## 2.X

-Version 3.0 is a full rewrite of our code and older versions of cda-python are no longer maintained or supported.
+Version 3.0 is a full rewrite of our code and older versions of cdapython are no longer maintained or supported.
 If you'd like to see how the project has evolved, you can still access the their documentation here:

 - [2.0](https://cda.readthedocs.io/en/2.0/ReleaseNotes.html)